 SREB Ready Certification Requirements

-- Implement the SREB Readiness courses in literacy or math with teachers who have completed the initial face-to-face training during the Readiness Courses Institute.
-Teachers should be selected who are enthusiastic about teaching in a challenging and engaging environment.
+Implement the SREB Readiness Courses in literacy or math with teachers who complete training during the Readiness Courses Institute.
+Teachers who are enthusiastic about teaching in a challenging and engaging environment should be selected.

-- Require teachers to engage in and complete online follow-up support.
+Require teachers to complete online follow-up support.
 Certificates of completion will be provided to teachers for documentation.

-- Complete a site visit where SREB staff visit with teachers and school leaders.
+Complete a site visit for SREB staff to visit with teachers and school leaders.
 This is the final step in becoming an SREB Ready Certified School.
-In most cases this site visit will be performed in person, but if scheduling does not allow, an electronic meeting will be arranged with the school leadership and SREB staff.

 Levels of Certification

-- SREB Ready Gold: Schools implementing SREB Ready courses in literacy or math.
+Schools implementing SREB Readiness courses in literacy or math.

-- SREB Ready Platinum: Schools implementing SREB Ready courses in literacy and math.
+Schools implementing SREB Readiness courses in literacy and math.

-- Site visit by SREB staff to present the plaque and visit with school leaders.
-SREB staff will arrange a time to present your school with a plaque to display at the school.
+Host a site visit and receive a plaque.
+SREB staff will present the plaque and visit with school leaders.
 A press release will be sent and state leaders will be notified.
-In most cases this site visit will be performed in person, but if scheduling does not allow that, an electronic meeting will be arranged with the school leadership and SREB staff.
+In most cases this site visit will be performed in person, but if scheduling does not allow, an electronic meeting may be arranged.

-- Selected Ready Certified schools will be invited to the HSTW summer conference.
-Each year, SREB will select teachers and leaders from outstanding readiness programs to present their stories and successes at the annual High Schools That Work summer conference, including registration fees and travel expenses.
+Attend our summer conference.
+Each year, SREB will select teachers and leaders from outstanding readiness programs to present their stories and successes at the SREB High Schools That Work Staff Development Conference.
+SREB will cover registration fees and travel expenses for the selected schools.